 Age and Length of Marriage in Financial Settlement on Divorce

 When formulating a financial settlement on divorce, the court will consider many factors.
-Among these, the court has to consider both the ages of the parties in the divorce or civil partnership dissolution and the length of their relationship.
+Among these, the court must consider both the ages of the parties in the divorce or civil partnership dissolution and the length of their relationship.

 Divorce after a long marriage

-After a long marriage, the court's starting point in dividing the assets, including pension provision, will be to look at equality.
+After a long marriage, the court's starting point in dividing the assets will be to share them equally between the parties.
 However, there could be reasons why this would not produce a fair outcome, particularly if either party's needs for a home and sufficient income to meet their living expenses cannot be met from an immediate 50/50 division of the assets.

 A 'short' marriage

-Where a marriage has been short and there are no children, a financial clean break order may be required by the court.
-In the case, for example, of a two-year marriage with no children, the court is more likely to conclude that the parties should be financially self-supporting either immediately or within a defined period of time than if the parties had been together for several decades.
+Where a marriage has been short and there are no children, there will be a greater emphasis on the court’s duty to consider a financial clean break order.
+For example, if the parties have been married for two years and there are no children, the court is more likely to conclude that the parties should be financially self-supporting either immediately or within a defined period of time than if the parties had been together for several decades.

-If the parties have been together for many years, the court is going to be very reluctant to look in detail at the source of the parties' assets following the pooling of financial resources over a lengthy relationship.
-If the relationship is of short duration, the only 'fair' way to proceed may be to look at what the parties brought to the marriage in terms of financial contributions and reflect this in the financial settlement.
-This consideration will almost always be secondary to a consideration of the parties' needs, particularly if there are young children involved.
+In a very short marriage, the only 'fair' way to proceed may be to look at what the parties brought to the marriage in terms of financial contributions and reflect this in the financial settlement.
+This consideration will almost always be secondary to a consideration of the parties' needs, particularly if there are young children involved and even in a very short marriage, if the parties have children together, the court’s approach will differ.

 Age

-Age is a related factor.
+Age is a related factor for the court when considering financial settlements on divorce.
 The court will look at this in terms of the parties' respective positions in the labour market and the stage they have reached in their chosen career, as well as their ability to retrain to re-enter employment if they have taken time out to care for children or elderly relatives.

 Contact JMW Solicitors for expert financial settlement advice